-Cola ice cubes – I loved cola ice cubes when I was young and was pleasantly surprised I still enjoyed them recently when my friend added them to a bourbon he served me.
+Cola ice cubes – I loved cola ice cubes when I was young.
+And was pleasantly surprised I still enjoyed them recently when my friend added them to a bourbon he served me.
 Cola ice cubes work best when using flat soda.

 Coffee Ice cubes – As with all the previous flavors, simply pour your coffee into your mold and stick in the freezer.
-These ice cubes go best with coffee based cocktails or creamy cocktails
+These ice cubes go best with coffee-based cocktails or creamy cocktails

 Tea ice cubes – Tea ice cubes make a great addition to iced tea.
-I’ve never had a good alcoholic cocktail with ice cubes made from tea so I have added it here in the hope someone can add a suggestion in the comments section.
+I’ve never had a good alcoholic cocktail with ice cubes made from tea.
+So I have added it here in the hope someone can add a suggestion in the comments section.

 Herb flavored ice – Great for a drink like a mojito.
 Simply add mint or other herbs to your mold, pour in some water and stick in the freezer

 If you’re making a chilled drink then it’s best to also pre-chill your glass.
 Not doing so means you could lose up to 30% of your chill immediately upon pouring your drink.
 Pre-chilling isn’t difficult, simply add plenty of ice to your glass while you make your cocktail.
-Leaving the ice in the glass for about a minute should do the trick.
+Leaving the different types of ice in the glass for about a minute should do the trick.
 Once your cocktail is ready just empty the glass of all the ice and pour your drink.

-For ice cups you don’t want big cups.
+For ice cups, you don’t want big cups.
 This will just lead to a lot of mess.
-Shot glasses are the way forward here and for this you’ll need an ice cup mold.
+Shot glasses are the way forward here and for this, you’ll need an ice cup mold.
 The ice cup mold from IC ICLOVER is perfect for the job and lets you make six at a time.

-Novalty Ice cubes
+Novelty Ice cubes